 You can’t expect the same kind of productivity, but you can expect a different kind.
 A change of environment will inevitably result in a shift in mindset and output.
 Remote work (assuming it is temporary or intermittent) should be reserved for creative rather than management work.

 Working remotely is a great way to get deep into your work without interruption.
 Whether it’s writing blog content, whitepapers, building templates, research and especially strategy development, it can often be done more effectively without the disruptions of the office.
 The other big advantage is that it can allow you to work when you are most creative or productive.

 This one will be particular to your work, yet critical to remaining productive.
 For many working on teams, the stack might not change much but may be leaned on more heavily.

 Slack and Teams will also be used to a much greater degree.
 Trello and ActiveCollab are the top tools in our project management stack for managing marketing tasks and collaboration, along with Jira for product and development tasks.
-Google Drive, Docs and Sheets, are essential to and remote workers day-to-day workflow.
+Google Drive, Docs, and Sheets, are essential to remote workers’ day-to-day workflow.

 When we are proofing and reviewing marketing projects or reviewing and developing design creative we, of course, use ReviewStudio for video, PDF, and web projects.
 It’s a great tool to solve your online proofing needs.

 For application UI/UX development work, we often use Figma for prototyping.